Dirtylowdown/azure-powershell/src/SpringCloud/SpringCloud.Autorest/README.md

       parameter-name: NetworkProfileServiceRuntimeSubnetId
     set:
       parameter-name: NetworkProfileServiceSubnetId
-  # Customization for add default locatio value when not pass location parameter
+  # Customization for add default location value when not pass location parameter
   - where:
       verb: New
       subject: ^Service$